How, you might wonder, do High WASP women keep their weight where they want it?

 5. Give lettuce its due but do not expect too much.
 Lettuce is a harsh mistress.
 Always eat a salad, never only a salad.
 Those we see eating solely greenery at midday are often compensating later with something not so kind to one’s weight.

 6. During times when one really must get rid of a pound of two, cut out a meal.
 Pretend it just doesn’t exist.
 Chin held high.
 Mom had Fresca for lunch.
-I replace dinner with a little cheese and bread, a tangerine, and a glass of wine.
+I replace dinner with a little cheese and bread, a tangerine, and one glass of wine.
 Diet sodas are the devil’s work.

 7. Never learn to fry.
 High WASPs are afraid of deep fryers.
 The closest we can get is a sauté pan.